nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: The Lord bless you and keep you; the Lord make his face shine on you and
+  text: May the God of hope fill you with all joy and peace as you trust in Him,
-    be gracious to you; the Lord turn his face toward you and give you peace.
+    so that you may overflow with hope by the power of the Holy Spirit.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 12th December 2021
+subtitle: Sunday worship - 19th December 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!